 For localhost development, I use the free version of MAMP 3 on my iMac.
 My Chromebook doesn’t have the ability to have a localhost environment… yet.
 But most of the time, I create an actual Live WordPress environment, create a Child Theme and edit from there.

 For my WordPress development, I usually create a hidden Live environment and work on that.
 The reason for this is so my client can access it and monitor the work being done as well as collaborate with me on their exact requirements.
-I find this approach easier than doing my development on localhost and then transfer it all to a live environment.
+I find this approach easier than doing my development on localhost and then transferring it all to a live environment.

 My typical plugins I install with any new WordPress environment are: